 Nonetheless, the Town has made progress on housing diversity and the policy of this plan is for the Town to continue to seek such opportunities.
-The Future Land Use Map identifies areas where density higher than single-family detached housing may be developed.
-Those areas offer the highest possibility of the development of new affordable housing.
 A key area of potential action is to partner with Fairfax County, which has a large suite of housing programs designed to assist with affordability.
 Tools are also available through the Commonwealth of Virginia.